Tongdaewon-guyok

-Tongdaewŏn-guyŏk or Tongdaewon District is one of the 18 wards, and one of the six that constitute East Pyongyang, North Korea.
+Tongdaewŏn-guyŏk or Tongdaewon District is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
 It sits on the eastern bank of the Taedong River.
 It is north of Sŏn'gyo-guyŏk (Songyo District), south of Taedonggang-guyŏk (Taedonggang District) and west of Sadong-guyŏk (Sadong District) and Ryŏkp'o-guyŏk (Ryokpho District).
 It was established in October 1960.

 Administrative divisions

 Tongdaewŏn-guyŏk is divided into 18 tong (neighbourhoods):